junghyey/grinnell-elephant/written_reports/sprint_journal.md

 Based on our peer review and the initial app reviews from the beginning of the semester, we received feedback focused on accessibility, user experience, and ensuring that the wellness-focused incentives remained meaningful rather than just gamified engagement.
 One of the most significant points raised was the need for increased accessibility features, particularly in visual and interaction design.

-***Changes***
-- One of the most significant areas for improvement was accessibility, particularly in visual and interaction design.
-So, to address this, we introduced high-contrast mode, screen reader compatibility, and additional customization options to allow diverse users to use the app.
-- Another key improvmenet was the expansion of stopwatch and pomodore notifications.
-We added Pomodore timer notification.
-- In terms of compatibility, the feedback highlighted the importance of making the widget available across different laptop operating systems beyond MacOS.
-This will still remain as a stretch goal.

-2.
+2. Added the user case

-***Completed four use cases***
+3. Edited the use case #2
+   - Added two different flows: adding task on the widget interface & adding task from the in-app settings
+   - Added alternative flow when app crashes

-- Added features requested by users:
+4. Added features requested by users:
    - Rotating list option in the pomodoro mode
    - User manual and explanation of alternative use of the app (using it for task management instead of wellness tasks), which pops up when user first opens the app and remains accessible through a question mark button in the app interface
    - Accessibility features such as color modes and higher readability mode
    - Sound cues and option to turn it off in settings
-- Updated and re-organized the main features section of the requirements document to include the following:
+5. Updated and re-organized the main features section of the requirements document to include the following:
   - Description of components for both app and widget interface
   - Description of setting options allowed for the widget
   - Description of different components of the app, including the shop, the user manual, and the token-collectible system
-- Updated list of stretch goals to include the following:
+6. Updated list of stretch goals to include the following:
    - Keyboard shortcuts to allow navigation without trackpad/mouse
    - Option for widget to exist as an independent window on the desktop instead of in the sidebar